Doomlazer/EQ1-CDR/README.md

 # EcoQuest 1 - CD Recycled

 EcoQuest 1 is a beautiful game.
-The undersea world of Eluria is still a sight to behold even today.
+The undersea world of Eluria is a sight to behold even today.
 Unfortuanatly, all versions of the game have bugs and graphical issues.
-While the CD (talkie) version added some amazing voice work to the game, the artwork suffered.
-For whatever reason, the CD graphics where sometimes scalesd down or altered in undesirable ways.
+While the CD (talkie) version added some amazing voice work to the game, the artwork is objectivly worse compared to the original Floppy Disk version.
+For whatever reason, the CD graphics in many cases where scaled-down or altered in undesirable ways.

-This fan patch for EQ1CD attempts to restore the glory of the floppy artwork, fix the many bugs & transition issues, and attempts to be the best possible EQ1 experience.
+This fan patch for EQ1CD restores the glory of the original artwork, fixes the many bugs & transition issues, and attempts to be the best possible EQ1 experience.

-Retail CD version:
+An example of the scaled down art in the retail CD version:

 <img src="pics/EQ1CD.png" width="600" alt="Admam and Delphinus embrace in the pool.
 This image shows the scaled down graphics of the CD version."></img>

-EQ1-CDR Patch:
+Restored Floppy Disk art in the EQ1-CDR Patch:

 <img src="pics/EQ1CDR.png" width="600" alt="Admam and Delphinus embrace.
 Showing off the restored grapics of from the floppy version."></img>

 ### Highlights

-- All known bugs fixed.
+- All known bugs and broken messages fixed.

-- Superior backgrounds from the floppy version restored.
+- Restored backgrounds and views from the floppy version.

-- Pallete issues during transitions fixed or smoothed out.
+- All Transition pallete issues fixed or smoothed out.

 - Several Animation fixes and improvements.

-- Restored copy protection (RTFM).
+- Copy protection restored (RTFM).

 - A new anachronistic Easter Egg to discover.

 ### Installation

 Place the "patch" folder in your EcoQuest 1 game folder and start normally.
-DOSBox users must add the following line to the end of the RESOURCE.CFG file in the game directory:
+DOSBox users must add the following line to the end of the RESOURCE.CFG file found in the base game directory:

 <code>patchDir = patch</code>